paulinapglz99/ROSMAP_decomposicion_espectral/README.md

-# ROSMAP_RNA_k-cores
+# ROSMAP_RNA_Seq_networks

-Series of R scripts to perform primary analysis of undirected gene expression networks from the ROSMAP database (RNAseq normalized to FPKM).
-The final approach is to perform center-periphery analysis (coreness analysis) in subjects with Alzheimer's disease, mild cognitive impairment and no reported dementia.
+Series of R scripts to perform QC and primary analysis of RNAseq data and construction undirected gene expression networks of subjects with Alzheimer's disease, mild cognitive impairment and no reported dementia.